 Federal, state and local government agencies, other educational institutions and charitable or not-for-profit, organizations may be permitted use of University computing facilities and services provided such use is consistent with the principles stated above and is approved in accordance with established University procedures.

-The University of Missouri allows each department, including IAT Services, to grant staff and students limited use of the department's computing and network resources for four non-University functions:
+The University of Missouri allows each department to grant staff and students limited use of the department's computing and network resources for four non-University functions:

 Electronic communication with family and friends.